sellmair/quantum/README.md

  </p>

 Quantum is a general purpose state management library designed for building easy, stable and thread safe Android applications.
-It was inspired by [AirBnb's MvRx](https://github.com/airbnb/MvRx) and was tailored for building reliable ViewModels.
+It was inspired by [AirBnb's MvRx](https://github.com/airbnb/MvRx) and tailored for building reliable ViewModels.

 ## Usage